 Hos is currently based in New York as stylist for Frederic Fekkai Salon.

 Stephen Zweig leads the executive compensation practice of FordHarrison LLP, a national labor, employment and benefits law firm, and, for the last 10 years, was the managing partner of the firm’s New York office.
-Stephen represents executives in negotiations when they are entering or leaving employment.
-He has represented hundreds of individuals in negotiating their employment, incentive, stock, retention, change-in-control, consulting, severance, retirement and separation agreements.
+Stephen represents executives in negotiations when they are entering, during, or leaving employment.
+He has represented hundreds of individuals in negotiating their employment, incentive bonus, equity, retention, change-in-control, consulting, severance, retirement and separation agreements.

-Stephen is assistant general counsel for the Financial Women’s Association of New York, co-heads its Men’s Alliance Committee, and recently chaired its panel presentation titled “Outing Sexual Harassment – Bubble?
+Stephen is also pro-bono assistant general counsel for the Financial Women’s Association of New York, co-heads its Men’s Alliance Committee, and recently chaired its panel presentation “Outing Sexual Harassment – Bubble?
 Boundaries?
-Backlash?” a review of which is accessible by this link.
+Backlash?”
+He has also presented workshops for the FWA on “How to Negotiate with Bullies and Win” and “How to Negotiate for Yourself at Work.”

 Paul D. Schindler is the Senior Chair of the New York Entertainment and Media Practice.
 Paul and Allen Grubman established a law firm in May 1974 and were joined shortly thereafter by Arthur Indursky.
 Together they formed the law firm of Grubman Indursky & Schindler, P.C.
 Over the years, Paul Schindler has served as counsel to numerous award-winning, multi-platinum musical artists, producers, record labels, and various types of entertainment companies.